shayahn1/Frogger/README.md

 # Frogger Android Mobile Game
+The Frogger mobile phone game is a road-crossing game.
+The user can configure their own player and navigate it across a series of obstacles to reach the goal and win the game.

 This project is currently on v5.0 and includes:
 - Start Screen
 - Player Configuration: User will input their User Name, Difficulty Level, and Sprite color.